pingcap/docs-dm/en/deploy-a-dm-cluster-using-tiup-offline.md

 For the full configuration template, refer to the [TiUP configuration parameter template](https://github.com/pingcap/tiup/blob/master/examples/topology.example.yaml).
 Create a configuration file `topology.yaml`.
 In other combined scenarios, edit the configuration file as needed according to the templates.

-The configuration of a minimal deployment (3 dm-master, 3 dm-worker and 1 monitoring component) is as follows:
+The configuration file of deploying three DM-masters, three DM-workers and one monitoring component is as follows:

 ```yaml
 ---